 Finally, only a Building Survey will afford the surveyor enough time to comprehensively inspect a large building and grounds with a site visit that may take several hours, followed by the compilation of an in-depth survey report.

-Getting the right survey for the property you are about to invest in is a key part in assessing the financial commitment you are about to enter into.
+Getting the right survey for the property you are about to invest in is a key part of assessing the financial commitment you are about to enter into.
 For more information about RICS Building Surveys or any of our other professional services, please get in touch.